-This guide walks you through pointing Claude Desktop (or Cursor, or any MCP-compatible AI assistant) at your Captainbook Statistics MCP server.
+This guide walks you through pointing Claude Code, Claude Desktop, Cursor, or any MCP-compatible AI assistant at your Captainbook Statistics MCP server.
 After setup, you can ask the assistant questions like "How was revenue last weekend?" or "Which products had the highest occupancy this month?" and get answers grounded in your real booking data.

 Prerequisites